mmarmonier/SWELLS/README.md

 > *Malik Marmonier, Rachel Bawden, Benoît Sagot*
 > [Preprint available on ArXiv](https://arxiv.org/abs/2503.09454)

 This study explores whether **LLMs can explicitly learn to generate specific linguistic phenomena** when provided with **relevant metalinguistic explanations from grammar book excerpts and dictionary entries**.
 It employs **cryptographically generated conlangs** as test environments to **control for prior knowledge interference and enhance result interpretability**.
-It was funded by the French _Agence Nationale de la Recherche_ (ANR) under the project [TraLaLaM](https://ressources.chapsvision.com/fr/tralalam/projet).
+It was funded by the French _Agence Nationale de la Recherche_ (ANR) under project [TraLaLaM](https://ressources.chapsvision.com/fr/tralalam/projet).

 ## 🧩 **Usage**